hse-scila/EyeFeatures/tutorials/AOI_definition_tutorial.md

 You can also try other AOI definition methods.

 ## AOI extractor
 The AOI extractor gets a list of the AOI methods and selects for AOI splitting with minimal entropy.
 It also supports Sklearn clustering methods.
 The extractor has an ```instance_column``` parameter.
-This needs to separate particular instances, not records.
+This is to separate particular instances, not records.

 ```python